Finding Out What Can Cause RLS

 Next stop was the MD who did the predictable- prescribed muscle relaxants and pain killers, (strictly symptomatic relief) and told me to come back when the pills were gone if it was still a problem.
 Then he asked, "How good is your insurance?"
 I didn't much care for that question; ours wouldn't pay for an MRI.
 Things got no better, so I started asking around about which direction to go- the MD route or chiropractor, and I opted for the latter, figuring they would actually push things back where they belong.

 I had x-rays done, and this is when I found out I had scoliosis, a rather belated diagnosis at 52.
 That along with years of back abuse added up to a really messed up back.
-I started in on chiropractic treatments regularly with the promise that they could at least help, and they did in more ways than one.
+I started in on chiropractic treatments regularly with the promise that they could at least help, and they did.

 Doctor image is free clip art from clker.com.